pmilet/playback/README.md

 ```

-###  How to record and playback incoming Api requests?
+###  How to record and replay incoming Api requests?

-Once your Asp.NetCore Api is configured for playback ( see above section or refer to sample in github repo ) you can start recording your api requests by setting the X-Playback-Mode request header value to Record.
+Once your Asp.NetCore Api is configured for playback ( see above section or refer to sample in github repo ) you can start recording your api requests by setting the client request X-Playback-Mode header value to Record.

 ```javascript
 curl -X GET --header 'Accept: text/plain' --header 'X-Playback-Mode: Record' 'http://apigatewaysample.azurewebsites.net/api/Hello/hello'